alexander-pv/insects-recognition/README.md

-### Machine learning for image-based species identification: a case of alfalfa plant bugs

----

-This is a repository with code used in "Machine learning for image-based species identification: a case of alfalfa plant bugs" article.
+This is a repository with code used in
+`"Machine learning for expert-level image-based identification of very similar species in the hyperdiverse insect groups like plant bugs (Insecta: Miridae)"` article.\
 The model training experiments were based on PyTorch neural networks framework.

 ---